-Representatives, churches and individuals who are concerned for mission in the Muslim World.
+Representatives, churches and individuals who are active in or concerned about mission among Muslims.

 What is the focus?

-- Provide fellowship and networking opportunities for those involved in ministry in the Muslim World
+- Provide networking opportunities for those involved in ministry among Muslims worldwide

 - Discuss issues of common concern in an atmosphere that respects multiple, diverse perspectives

 - To consider joint projects as appropriate

-It should be noted that there can be severe restrictions in most of the Muslim World, and discretion is exercised in the use of information because of the sensitive political situation.
+It should be noted that there can be severe restrictions in many Muslim-majority countries, and discretion is exercised in the use of information because of sensitive political situations.